wachtelhund/pwd/src/js/components/chat-app/readme.md

 # chat-app

 An application that enables chatting through a specific web socket.
+It stores the username in local storage.

 ## Example